BESSY II Checklist

 All users must register with the User Office Photons and have a valid safety training done in GATE.
 An ID Card will grant access to BESSY II buildings and the Experimental Hall.
 For additional information about registration procedures and the BESSY II safety training, please contact the User Office Photons.

 When you arrive at your experiment please complete a Yellow Board (BESSY II on-site access only) indicating users names, dangerous equipment, hazardous substances and an emergency phone number.
 You will find a description on how to complete the Yellow Board at every beamline.
+Please attach all safety data sheets (SDS) of your chemicals to the Yellow Board.

 On-site Information/User Support